Shortcodes are available directly in the post editor window from the item in the toolbar menu: [ wp-members ]

 - register – the registration form

-- password – forgot password and password reset (dependent upon user login state)
+- password – forgot password reset and password change (dependent upon user login state)

 - user_edit – user profile edit

 - redirect_to – accepts a url to redirect to upon successful form action (login|register forms only).

 For example, to display a login form, the shortcode would be as follows:

 The login and register forms each have a default logged in state that displays some bullet links.
 These links can be customized with the wpmem_login_links_args, wpmem_login_link, wpmem_register_links_args, and wpmem_register_links filters.
 You can override the default logged in state with your own content by nesting it in the shortcode as follows:

 This only displays to a logged in user.